The most premium pickup on the market

 The X-Class is only available as a double cab pickup – meaning four full doors and seating for up to five.
 It offers reasonable payload ratings in UK specification, and can tow up to 3.5 tonnes, matching the best in class and out-doing the Amarok (which is limited to 3.1 tonnes in the UK).

-There are currently three standard trim levels to choose from: Pure, Progressive and Power, with the last becoming exclusive to V6 models when that engine joined the range; prior to this you could get an X 250 d Power, but that has now been discontinued from the UK.
+There are currently three standard trim levels to choose from: Pure, Progressive and Power, with the last becoming exclusive to V6 models when that engine joined the range; prior to this you could get an X 250 d Power, but that was dropped when the V6 arrived.

 An X 250 d Edition 1 went on sale in mid-2018 instead; this limited edition commmands an almost ridiculously high price, but does come with huge amounts of standard equipment.
 We'd still rather have a V6, though.